xpika/blog/posts/http-vs-plain-sockets.md

 I can think of some examples why this is the case.
 <ol>
-	<li>HTTP performs slow so restrictedÂ networks would be more likely to allow it as they are less likely to connect to things like file sharing networks.</li>
+	<li>HTTP performs slow so restricted networks would be more likely to allow it as they are less likely to connect to things like file sharing networks.</li>
 	<li>HTTP is connection-less (or conventionally so (see long polling) which reduces memory consumption .</li>
 	<li>HTTP can be tested in a web browser which is slightly easier than using telnet.</li>
 	<li>HTTP supports compression and encryption headers.</li>